duchuycao15/duchuycao15/README.md

 ## Hi there 🙋🏻‍♂️

-🔧 10+ years in tech – hands‑on experience in both hardware and software; fluent in English and Vietnamese.
+🔧 10+ years in techfiled relative – hands‑on experience in both hardware and software; fluent in English and Vietnamese.

 🧩 LEGO lover – enjoy building and sharing creative projects.